la-bomba-studio/hesty-contract/README.md

 ## Hesty Token Factory

-PropertyFactory is a smart contract built on Base Blockchain that allows users to create and manage digital properties.
-Each property is represented by an ERC1155 token, which can be purchased and owned by other users.
+TokenFactory is a smart contract that manages the issuance of tokens that are representatives of properties on sale in the Hesty platform.

 ## Hesty Router